naragurgel/workout_prescription/README.md

 ### Typography

 -  The typography has intuitive layout contribute to a clarity and ease of use throughout the website.
-Montserrat-  Its clear letterforms and excellent readability make it suitable for important information and instructions related to workout plans.
+Montserrat-  Its clear letter forms and excellent readability make it suitable for important information and instructions related to workout plans.
 Roboto Condensed-  It is a condensed sans-serif font that offers a balance between professionalism and legibility.

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/77e4bf28-36bb-4745-b160-f34d25200877)